monsoonmaelstrom/book2/book2.md

 “Being the kind of powerful that makes most things seem possible,” I answer.

-“You mean the kind of powerful you are?”
+“You mean the kind of powerful that you are?”
 Liam asks.

 “Maybe.”